+Mold remediation is the treatment and removal of mold colonies by a mold removal specialist (also called a mold remediation specialist).
+When mold spores connect with moisture, they have the opportunity to colonize and grow.
+Indoor mold colonies that multiply unchecked can lead to health problems and cause major financial damage.
+Professional mold remediation companies identify mold colonies — both those visible to the naked eye and those lurking behind drywall, in ductwork or HVAC and air conditioning systems, or in other hidden locations — and provide solutions for safe mold removal.
 Mold inspection and mold removal services are available for homes, multiunit buildings, commercial spaces and offices.
 Mold inspection and mold removal are frequently requested in tandem, although they are two separate services.
-Clients often request inspections and testing for mold, mold removal, fabric restoration after mold damage and other related tasks.
-Sometimes mold has no affect on a property's inhabitants.
+Common requests for mold services include inspections and testing for mold, mold removal, fabric restoration after mold damage and other related tasks.
+Sometimes mold has no effect on a property's inhabitants.
 Sometimes there is visible mold or just the odor of mold, and sometimes inhabitants report a persistent cough or sore throat.
-Mold is commonly found in bathrooms, basements, air ducts and vents, attics, and other locations.
-Several factors affect the cost of mold inspection and removal.
+Mold loves wet areas and is commonly found in bathrooms, basements, air ducts and vents, attics, and other damp locations.

 - A professional collects a surface swab from a potentially infested area for testing in a lab.
-Some professionals have concerns about this being the sole test done because it only gathers a small amount of data from a certain area of the house.
+Some professionals say swab testing should not be the sole test done because it only gathers a small amount of data from a certain area of the house.
 That's why it's frequently done in conjunction with air cell testing.

 - A professional collects an air sample in the home to measure the amount of mold spores in the air.
 This test is frequently done in conjunction with swab testing to ensure more complete data.
 Costs are higher for this test because the equipment required of the contractor is more expensive.